samatict/UniMelb-Data-Science/README.md

 If you're from COMP20003 (or possibly COMP10002), refer to [this guide](https://github.com/akiratwang/COMP20003-Setting-Up) for setting up your Windows device for C.

 For a (very very) neat timetable planner for university, visit Rohyl's [lookahead](https://lookahead.rohyl.io/).
 It even has a neat interface :)

+If ya liked this guide / repository, leave a cheeky Star ;)

 ## About Me
 - I'm currently a 3rd year undergrad majoring in Data Science.